holochain/holochain-infra/README.md

 nix run .#deploy-linux-builder-01 boot
 ```

-You can then restart the builder to apply the update.
+You can then restart the builder to apply the update via `nix run .#ssh-linux-builder-01 reboot`